Table of Contents

 One of the reasons medical device consultants charge so highly is because their expertise can decide the fate of your product, as medical devices are typically high-risk products.
 Hiring an experienced and qualified expert is a valuable investment, which promises rewarding returns and reduces any risks of product recall.
 The cost of hiring a freelance medical device engineer or contractor depends on the kind of job you need to get done and final deliverables expected from the freelancer.

 A regulatory affairs consultant, for example, may charge anywhere between USD 300 and USD 5,000 to prepare a regulatory document depending on whether you need the full document or specific sections of it.
-On Kolabtree, clients have hired regulatory experts for help with entire Clinical Evaluation Reports as well as freelance biostatisticians to help with clinical evaluation data.
+On Kolabtree, clients have hired regulatory experts for help with entire Clinical Evaluation Reports as well as freelance biostatisticians to help with clinical evaluation data for specific medical devices.
 Data from Kolabtree shows that hiring a freelance medical device consultant can save costs of up to 40%.

 How to write a job post for a medical device support